oracle/odpi/doc/src/public_functions/dpiVar.rst

     the reference is NULL or invalid an error is returned.

-.. function:: int dpiVar_resize(dpiVar \*var, uint32_t sizeInBytes)

-    Resizes the variable so that a different size in bytes can be accommodated for transferring data to and from the database.

-    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- a reference to the variable which is to be resized.
-If the reference is NULL or invalid an error is returned.

-    **sizeInBytes** -- the new size in bytes to use for each element allocated in the variable.

 .. function:: int dpiVar_setFromLob(dpiVar \*var, uint32_t pos, dpiLob \*lob)

     Sets the variable value to the specified LOB.